-The European Union, with its 28 Member States, provides a unique opportunity for GS1 to contribute to the elaboration of harmonized rules in virtually all areas that affect our members.
+The European Union, with its 28 Member States, provides a unique opportunity for GS1 to contribute to the elaboration of harmonised rules in virtually all areas that impact our members.

-Patient safety, consumer information, product safety and e-public procurement are but a few examples of areas where our expertise can support effective policy-making.
+Patient safety, consumer information, product safety and e-public procurement are but a few examples of areas where our expertise supports effective policy-making.

 Key GS1 projects underway in the EU include:

 - Legislative provision addressing food information to consumer

 - Fight against falsified medicine

 - Unique medical device identification

 - Internet of Things: Digital Single Market Strategy

 Learn more about EU legislation and how we can work together to achieve your policy goals.